jclopezamezquita/e75_software_gestao_microrredes/README.md

 ## Inner Execution:

-- Frontend - open the browser at http://localhost:4202
+- Frontend - OPEN the browser at http://localhost:4202

 - EMS Backend API- open the browser at http://localhost:8051